zackyancey/sbp/README.md

 - Filler; fills the space between the left and right part of the prompt, if you like that kind of thing
 - Command; shows the time spent on the last command, and turns red if it failed
 - Timestamp; shows a timestamp
+- Rescuetime: Shows Productivity score and logged time for the day.
+Requires the rescuetime hook to be enabled.

 ### Hooks
-Hooks will run once before each prompt is presented.
+Hooks will be triggered asynchronously as a new prompt is generated.
 They can also be enabled/disabled at will from the settings file.
 - Alert; will trigger an alert if the previous command took more than some value you specified in the settings
+- Rescuetime; Will fetch the Productivity score and logged time for the day, to be used with the Rescuetime segment.
+Set RESCUETIME_API_KEY to use this hook.

 ![Screenshot](https://raw.githubusercontent.com/brujoand/sbp/master/resources/powerline-toggle.png)